-- 1. To enable certified-mode address verification, set the Mode attribute to CERTIFIED. - To enable the certified mode verification of the United States addresses, set the EnrichmentCASS attribute to ON. - The default value is OFF. - To enable the certified mode verification of Canada addresses, set the EnrichmentSERP attribute to ON.
-The default value is OFF. - 4.
-To enable the certified mode verification of France addresses, set the EnrichmentSNA attribute to ON .
+- 1. To enable certified-mode address verification, set the Mode attribute to CERTIFIED. - To enable the certified mode verification of the United States addresses, set the EnrichmentCASS attribute to ON.

+To enable the certified mode verification of Canada addresses, set the EnrichmentSERP attribute to ON.
 The default value is OFF.

-- To enable the certified mode verification of Australia addresses, set the EnrichmentAMAS attribute to ON.

-- The default value is OFF.

-- 6. To enable the certified mode verification of New Zealand addresses, set the EnrichmentSendRight attribute to ON.
+- 4. To enable the certified mode verification of France addresses, set the EnrichmentSNA attribute to ON .
+The default value is OFF. - 5.
+To enable the certified mode verification of Australia addresses, set the ${\tt EnrichmentAMAS}$ attribute to ON .

-- The default value is OFF.